silvercircle/silvercircle.github.io/_drafts/thoughts.md

 Her voice back then was much more powerful than today.
 Sadly, it quickly deteriorated over the years, even while she was still with Nightwish.
-Today, she's still good, but her voice is much thinner and less powerful than
+Today, she's still good, but her voice is much thinner and less powerful than in those early years.

 Sadly, there are not many videos from that time and the few that do exist have terrible sound quality.
 There are no official recordings - I think, the first official live recording is from the